Quebec allows sick patients to request assisted death in advance | Law-Order

 Quebec is expanding its program of assisted medical death and will become the first Canadian province to allow sick people to put in an advance request for help in dying before they become incapacitated.
 The measure will permit people suffering from Alzheimer's and other serious diseases to apply for assistance in ending their lives while they are still deemed to be in control of their faculties.

-No one in the office of federal Health Minister Jean-Yves Duclos was immediately available for comment.
+Quebec was able to expand the program because while the federal government is responsible for the Criminal Code, provinces are largely in control of healthcare.
+A spokesperson for federal Justice Minister David Lametti said the government "is aware" of the bill.

+"We will be studying this legislation and its implications closely, and will be working with our Quebec counterparts on this matter," Diana Ebadi wrote in an email.
 The legislature in Quebec, the second most populous of the 10 provinces, voted overwhelmingly in favor of the measure on Wednesday.
 People deemed admissible can request an assisted death up to 24 months in advance.

 "With advance requests, people affected by a cognitive neurodegenerative disease who want medical assistance in dying can finally have a peaceful end of life," said Georges L'Esperance, president of the Quebec Association for the Right to Die with Dignity.
 The federal government, already under criticism over how broad the law is, has moved to exclude people suffering solely from mental illness from pursuing assisted death for an additional year.